abidon/abidon/README.md

 ### Hi there 👋

 My name is Aurélien Bidon.
-I'm an Online Developer at Ubisoft Paris Mobile, a studio dedicated to creating mobile video games.
+I'm an Online Developer at Ubisoft Paris Mobile, a studio dedicated to the creation of mobile video games.

 - 🕹 Games I shipped:
   - [Might and Magic — Chess Royale](https://www.ubisoft.com/fr-fr/game/might-and-magic-chess-royale/) (2020)